satwikkansal/wtfpython/README.md

 Thanks a ton for reading this project, I hope you enjoyed it and found it informative!

-I'm looking for full-time opportunities, I'd highly appreciate if you could do me a small favor by letting me know about open positions around you.
+I'm looking for full-time opportunities.
+I'd highly appreciate if you could do me a small favor by letting me know about open positions around you.
 You can find more about me [here](https://satwikkansal.xyz).

 ## Want to share wtfPython with friends?